Khushi25-da/Pune-Hospital-Analysis/README.md

 # Pune-Hospital-Analysis
-# 🏥 Pune Hospitals Analysis Dashboard
+#  Pune Hospitals Analysis Dashboard

-This Power BI dashboard provides an interactive and insightful analysis of hospital data from Pune.
+This Power BI dashboard provides an interactive and insightful analysis of Pune's hospital data.
 It is designed to support healthcare planning and decision-making by presenting key metrics related to hospital infrastructure and services.
 ---
-## 📊 Dashboard Features
+##  Dashboard Features

 - **Total Hospitals**: 737
 - **Public vs Private Hospitals**